spacefoundation/mars-poi-kiosk/README.md

 The kiosk is designed for high resolution (1920x1080) single-touch touchscreens optimally powered by a high-performance PC, Mac or Linux computer.

+Created using Flash CS6 Professional, Adobe AIR 3.4 (for Desktop)

 IMPORTANT: This project is at an very early stage.
 Don't expect much at this point. :D